Jolie123-si/404-Employees-Not-Found-Until-You-Select-/README.md

-# 🧠 The Curious Analyst: A Deep Dive into SQL with Windows & Wisdom
+# 🧠 The Curious Analyst: A Deep Dive into SQL with Windows Functions & Wisdom
 SQL Window Functions assignment